norael-zein/bioinf/README.md

 ## CDR length distirbution - visualized in graphs
 --------------------------------------

-----Overview----

-**"Are you interested in visualizing all three CDRs in one graph?
-Answer Yes or No: "**

-The script provides the option to visualize the length distribution of all three complementarity-determining regions (CDRs) of the sequences in a single graph.
-By answering "Yes" to the question, the script will generate a graph that provides an overview of the CDR lengths and allows for comparisons and observations of variations and conservations in the length distribution among the CDRs.

 ----CDR1----

 **"Are you interested in a graph of CDR1 length distribution?
 Answer Yes or No: "**